clemensbasti/jquery-listslider/README.md

 jquery-listslider
 =================

-Why does the world need one slider more?
+Why does the world need one more slider?

 To be answered ...